devops-homelab/mt-doctor-record-service/README.md

-# mt-doctor-record-service
+# doctor-record-service

-This project is the `mt-doctor-record-service`, which provides functionalities for managing doctor records.
+This project is the `doctor-record-service`, which provides functionalities for managing doctor records.

 ## Overview

-The `mt-doctor-record-service` is designed to handle the creation, retrieval, updating, and deletion of doctor records.
+The `doctor-record-service` is designed to handle the creation, retrieval, updating, and deletion of doctor records.
 It is built using Go and uses a PostgreSQL database.

 ## Features